CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Glossary/p-t.md

 ### Release

-A Release follows a longer term release cycle, allowing access to the latest stable version of Cortex and longer term support.
+A Release follows a longer term release cycle, allowing access to the latest stable version of CORTEX and longer term support.

 ### Request